updated on 17 January 2022

 Academic requirements to become a solicitor

-Bear in mind that the way that solicitors qualify is changing this year with the introduction of the Solicitors Qualifying Exam (SQE).
-From 2021, to qualify as a solicitor you must have an undergraduate degree in any subject, pass both stages of the SQE , and gain two years’ qualifying work experience (QWE), which can be split over placements with up to four firms or organisations.
+Bear in mind that the way that solicitors qualify changed last year with the introduction of the Solicitors Qualifying Exam (SQE).
+From 2021, to qualify as a solicitor you must have an undergraduate degree in any subject, pass both stages of the SQE, and gain two years’ qualifying work experience (QWE), which can be split over placements with up to four firms or organisations.

 However, if you have started the ‘old’ route (GDL or LPC) to qualifying before September 2021, you can still qualify without having to take the SQE.
 You will have until 2032 (depending on the firm) to complete this route and qualify as a solicitor – however, you can choose to qualify via the new SQE route instead.

-Candidates who start a university degree after September 2021 will have to take the SQE.
+Candidates who started university after September 2021 must take the SQE.

 The final stage of the process is the training contract or QWE, a two-year period of paid, on-the-job training at a law firm or other organisation employing solicitors.